In the therapy industries, we often deal with negative client reactions. Read our strategies on how to maintain control of difficult client...

 Once you have a well-planned marketing strategy in place select an insurance policy to protect your business.
 IICT is a professional industry body that provides membership, insurance, resources, and a global community for complementary therapists working in 1,100+ modalities.

-We help you save time and money on your insurance and provide professional recognition and credibility for natural therapists who practise multiple modalities.
-Find out how to join IICT here or contact us on +61 2 5629 7777 Monday - Friday 10am - 4pm AEDT to speak with one of our friendly and helpful Member Services team.
+We help you on your insurance and provide professional recognition and credibility for natural therapists who practise multiple modalities.
+Find out how to join IICT here or contact us on +61 2 5629 7777 Monday - Friday 10am - 4pm NSW, Australia to speak with one of our friendly and helpful Member Services team.